fratbots/ebleeni/README.md

 #### Filter data

-We used OpenCV to clear out avatars with no human face.
-Then we cropped each image with the face bounds offered by OpenCV.
+We used `OpenCV` to clear out avatars with no human face.
+Then we cropped each image with the face bounds offered by `OpenCV`.

 #### Retrain model